 Creating a successful paywall marketing strategy requires careful planning and execution.

-But if done correctly, it can be an effective way to generate revenue for your news organization while providing free access to some of your content.
+But if done correctly, it can effectively generate revenue for your news organization while providing free access to some of your content.